iCloud Review – Best Cloud Storage for Mac and Its Alternatives

 Zero-knowledge encryption is an add-on, so this is definitely a recommendation that you use it to prevent anyone, including pCloud accessing your files.

 pCloud offers 10GB of free space.
-The extra 10GB free space gain by referring or invite other users to register.
+The extra 10GB of free space gain by referring or inviting other users to register.

-If you’re interested to know about pCloud, we recommend you to read our intake about pCloud in depth.
+If you’re interested in know about pCloud, we recommend you to read our intake about pCloud in depth.

 Known for its secured and fairly simple service, MEGA is hands-down, better cloud storage than iCloud.

 First of all, MEGA offers 15GB of free storage for Apple users.
 Compared to iCloud’s 5GB free storage, 15GB is definitely an upgrade with a more secure storage system.